 8. Lasso Security

 Lasso Security's MCP Gateway offers built-in threat detection and prevention.
-The platform analyzes MCP server reputation and provides real-time security scanning unavailable in most alternatives.
+The platform analyzes MCP server reputation and provides real-time security scanning.

 What Makes Lasso Different